khanabdullah10/JForce_Project_ProductManagement/ProductManagement/README.md

 Authorization: Basic <base64(username:password)>
 ```

-For example, if username is `john_doe` and password is `password123`, the header would be:
+For example, if username is `xyz` and password is `password123`, the header would be:
 ```
 Authorization: Basic am9obl9kb2U6cGFzc3dvcmQxMjM=
 ```